On the fixed points of the Ruelle operator

 Let $\nu(z)$ be the measure such that $d\nu(z)=f(z) \, |dz|^2$.
 Now,

 By the arguments and computations of Proposition \ref{prop.bounds}, the latter is equal to Then $\nu$ is a multiple of the maximal entropy measure.
 By Zdunik's Theorem (see \cite{ZdunikParab}) $R$ is a postcritically finite rational map.
-Finally Lemma \ref{lemma.dichotomy} shows that $R$ is a flexible Latt\'es map.
+Hence $f(z)=0$ almost everywhere since $supp(f)\subset C(R)\cap P_R$ which is a contradiction.
+Thus $R$ is a flexible Latt\`es map.